Rashedul/diffER/README.md

 #### Note:

 - Depending on the assay, you may want to exclude regions shorter than a specified length.
 For instance, we suggest filtering out regions under 300bp for broad marks.
-- You might also experiment with various p-values and assess quality by visualizing the results in a heatmap or profile plot.
+- You might also experiment with different p-values and assess quality by visualizing the results in a heatmap or profile plot.

 The output files contail n columns such as `chr` `start` `end` and `p-value`